YiChingLLin/YiChingLLin.github.io/experience.md

 ###### 2020.07 - 2020.12

 - Familiar with ERP system processing.
-- Communicated with consultant and designer for requirement confirmation.
+- Communicate with consultant and designer for requirement confirmation.
-- Completed coding for **80+** ERP customized function cases.
-More than the company setting personal goals.
+- Complete coding for **80+** ERP customized function cases.
+More than the company personal goal setting.
-- Handled issues for program efficiency improvement from the customer.
+- Handle issues for program efficiency improvement from the customer.